-Common themes that centre on leadership occur throughout the book and include:
+Common themes that centre on innovation and leadership occur throughout the book and include:

-- Instilling a passion for what can be possible in the future through dynamic leadership and innovation that involves vision, personal energy and commitment; - Encouraging others to succeed beyond their dreams by creating an inspiring environment, sharing enthusiasm and generating the desire to excel; - Turning challenging environments into opportunities; especially where the information service has been energized from within; - Rethinking information services in a virtual age so that they are sustainable yet dynamic; - Instilling flexibility to withstand strategic shocks and cope with unpredictable and changing circumstances; - Adopting a customer- or citizen-centric approach and using technology to enable self-services that reduce costs and deliver 24x365; - Integrating services to provide a rich service delivery experience; - Using vitality, quality and innovation as tools that can be used to enable products and service offerings to exceed customer expectations; and - Engaging in change and unlocking ideas in order to create the next advantage ahead of others.
+- instilling a passion for what can be possible in the future through dynamic leadership and innovation that involves vision, personal energy and commitment; - encouraging others to succeed beyond their dreams by fashioning a creative and inspiring environment, sharing enthusiasm and generating the desire to excel; - turning challenging environments into opportunities, especially where the information service has been energized from within; - rethinking information services in a virtual age so that they are sustainable yet dynamic; - instilling flexibility to withstand strategic shocks and cope with unpredictable and changing circumstances.

-This edition continues the theme of integrating the disciplines of librarianship, records management and archives, information systems, computing and telecommunications to promote an integrated approach, as well as the scenario in which institutions such as art galleries and museums that have similar cultural and social capital business drivers to libraries join forces to give a rich integrated customer experience.
-Rethinking service delivery away from their traditional siloed institutional, professional and media focus towards an integrated multimedia approach can also place services on a more sustainable footing as well as delivering a richer and more efficient citizen centric experience.
+This edition continues the theme of integrating the disciplines of librarianship, records management and archiving, information systems, computing and telecommunications to promote an integrated approach, as well as the scenario in which institutions such as art galleries and museums that have similar cultural and social capital business drivers to libraries join forces to provide a rich integrated customer experience.
+However, this edition considers a major difference in service delivery to previous editions, that is, the concept of e-service.
+This service has been brought about by global integration and the mainstreaming of Web 3.0 and 4.0 tools that present opportunities and alternative models for libraries and information services.
+The physical presence, the high street library, is being replaced by the virtual presence, websites and globalized services.
+Whilst there may be a human presence responding to a query, the physical presence of the enquiry desk is disappearing.
+Instead it is replaced by an electronic chat line from a laptop, tablet or mobile phone in an anywhere, always on environment.

+Rethinking service delivery away from its traditional siloed institutional, professional and media focus towards an integrated multimedia approach can also place services on a more sustainable footing as well as delivering a richer and more efficient citizen-centric experience.

-Managing Information Services: A Sustainable Approach adopts the reality that information services exist in a market space, rather than the traditional market place.
-This is a global, connected and always on environment where integrated multi-channel service delivery is required to meet different customer and workplace generational needs and expectations.
+Managing Information Services: An Innovative Approach adopts the reality that information services exist in a market space, rather than the traditional market place.
+This is a global, connected and always-on environment where integrated multi-channel service delivery is required to meet different customer and workplace generational needs and expectations.
 It is also an unpredictable world where seeking competitive advantage and managing change is not good enough.
 Successful organizations need continually to invent the next advantage and make themselves financially, environmentally and physically sustainable, using bright ideas, information, knowledge, creativity and innovation to do so.
 They must also build individual and organizational capability to create, engage and sustain change and protect their corporate reputation in the global media environment.